boldreports/bold-reports-docker/README.md

 The images are provided for your convenience and may contain other software that is licensed differently (Linux system, Bash, etc. from the base distribution, along with any direct or indirect dependencies of the Bold Reports platform).

-These pre-built images are provided for convenience and include all optional and additional libraries by default.
+These pre-built images are provided for your convenience and include all optional and additional libraries by default.
 These libraries may be subject to different licenses than the Bold Reports product.

 If you want to install Bold Reports from scratch and precisely control which optional libraries are installed, please download the stand-alone product from boldreports.com.
 If you have any questions, please contact the Bold Reports team (https://www.boldreports.com/support).